 Her work with inmates led Rosie to complete Criminology Honours in 2016; and she has current plans to complete a PhD in Criminology.

 Rosie also runs her own private practice, specialising in services for children with autism spectrum disorder and language-literacy disorders.
-Her 30 years of experience as a pathologist has included one-to-one intervention, establishment of school-based programs, liaison with health and education practitioners, and innovative design of therapeutic responses which combine evidenced interventions and individual nuance.
+Her 33 years of experience as a speech pathologist have included one-to-one intervention, establishment of school-based programs, liaison with health and education practitioners, and innovative design of therapeutic responses which combine evidenced interventions and individual nuance.

 In 2015, Rosie completed accreditation as a Facilitator for the Centre for Courage & Renewal.
 She now runs retreats and other events to bring this wholehearted work of courage development to leaders and others.